kedacore/keda-docs/content/docs/2.0/scalers/metrics-api.md

 allows users to utilize any existing APIs as a source of metric.

 The metrics-api trigger requires following configuration values:
-- `url` string representing the full URL that will be used to get the metric (i.e `http://app:1317/api/v1/stats`).
+- `url` string representing the full URL that will be used to get the metric (eg. `http://app:1317/api/v1/stats`).
 - `valueLocation` string using [GJSON path notation](https://github.com/tidwall/gjson#path-syntax) to point to required value that will be used as current metric value
 - `targetValue` the target value is the target value to scale on.
 When the metric provided by the